 Validation is a process through which behaviour of the model is compared against a data series separate to that used for tuning.
 To rigorously compare the behaviour of your model with reality, you need data collected over a time course representative of the culture period, with the culture system operated under various conditions.
-You do not need an exhaustive number of data series; two would be the minimum (one for tuning, one for validation).
+You do not need an exhaustive number of data series; two would be the minimum (one for tuning, one for validation) but the more the better.

 The total number of time points also needs to be sufficient to capture the spread of the dynamics (e.g., lag, log, stationary phases).
-A minimum of 6 time points are required; ideally there should be a sample taken every day at the start and/or end of the light phase of growth.
-The units need to be transformed as required to be consistent with those used by the model; dimensions used here are g, d, and m.
+A minimum of 6 time points are required but the data need to represent the dynamics over the duration of the culture growth; ideally there should be a sample taken every day at the start and/or end of the light phase of growth.
+The units of measurement need to be transformed as required to be consistent with those used by the model; units used here are g, d, and m.